xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 Exanders attenuate the signal that's below the threshold.

+Simmilarly to limiters and compressors will run an instance of an envelope detector to get an envelop and compare it to the threshold.
+According to that, will calculate the gain to apply to the signal and run that gain through an EMA.
+The EMA alphas are the same as in the envelope detectors used underneath.
+The difference with limiters and compressor is that attack and release alphas are swapped so when we should normally attack, we release, and vice versa.

 ----------
 Noise Gate
 ----------

-Will use the :ref:`env_det_peak` as an envelope to compare with the `threshold` level.
-According to that will calculate the gain to apply to the sample.
+Will use the :ref:`env_det_peak` to get an envelope.
+Will use the gain of ``0`` when the signal is below the threshold and the gain of ``1`` when aboove.

 .. doxygentypedef:: noise_gate_t